Havoc Demon Hunter Talents & Build Guide – Legion 7.3

 Tier 7 Talents (Level 110)

-: A cooldown that increases your damage by a percent equal to your mastery bonus, and causes your autoattacks to deal substantial chaos damage.
+: A cooldown that increases your damage by 30%, and causes your autoattacks to deal substantial chaos damage.
 Should be combined with

 when possible.
 A very strong option.

 : All of your abilities have a small chance to reduce the cooldown remaining on Fel Barrage.
 Using the ability unleashes a powerful AoE.
 Should nearly always be used on cooldown, and is a strong choice for any multi target scenario.
 Not too shabby on single target either.

 : A strong talent if you need burst every 45-60s, but pretty mediocre otherwise.
 Extremely strong synergy with

 which can be very helpful for solo content.

 Elementals in Draenor: An In-Depth Guide to Elemental Shaman